-Implementing a client information sheet ensures you have all of the crucial information you need about your clients in one place.
+A client information sheet ensures you have all of the crucial information you need about your clients in one place, for future reference.
 It also allows you to minimize the margin for error – the client fills out one form that details everything you need to get your project started.

 - Contact information (phone number, fax, email, point of contact)

 After you’ve nailed down the basic information, go into more detail.

 This next section differs a lot from industry to industry.
 A web designer needs very different information compares with a real estate agent or accountant.

 However, some things are common across most industries however.
 For example, you can as what services your client is looking for and the budget they are willing to spend.
 Budget can be a tricky topic, but having this in writing upfront can be incredibly beneficial.
 Some examples of more detailed information that can be collected are: